flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210222-national-security-advisor-jake-sullivan-on-whether-iran-will-agree-to-meet-with-the-united/index.md

     cfe3d306d426ecb70beed36f3bb1f3814e2a2ad4-600x400.jpg
 is_breaking: false
 featured_quote:
-  quote: '"...the ball is in their court.”'
+  quote: ...the ball is in their court.

 ---
 Jake Sullivan, advisor to Pres.
 Biden, said the U.S. had [“begun to communicate”](https://thehill.com/homenews/sunday-talk-shows/539799-national-security-adviser-us-has-begun-communicating-with-iran) with Iran over 5 American hostages held by the regime.